 Of course there are WAY more cats from group 4 but all the lines they have, we have as well and it is actually quite the opposite.
 WE HAVE more lines available than other breeders!
 THANKS to the hard work and conviction of a few incorruptible breeders like Maria Pavlovsky from Cica, Ramona Breitsprecher from Schlosspavillion, Melinda from Meda Garden that kept these lines for us without any nem influence (group 1).

-We encourage the diversity on the lines and deep analyses of pedigree for each match (please read the page on How to make a match.
+We encourage diversity on the lines and deep analyses of pedigree for each match (please read the page on How to make a match.

-Are you super strict on your kitten contracts and will this affect the matches which could be made, severely limiting the choices for a breeder who only has a few cats?
+Are you strict on your kitten contracts and will this affect the matches which could be made, severely limiting the choices for a breeder who only has a few cats?

 If you buy a kitten from a clean genealogy member, it will be up to you to negotiate the terms directly with the breeder.
-I repeat to everyone that at clean genealogy, we are NOT the feline POLICE!
-Some breeders have show cats they want to keep that are group 4, some have lines that they have been working on for a long time and investing in tests also group 4 etc. If you believe in the philosophy and in the project and want to give your contribution somehow and participate, you could do it with one couple!
+I repeat to everyone that at Clean Genealogy, we are NOT the feline POLICE!
+Some breeders have show cats they want to keep that are group 4; some have lines that they have been working on for a long time and investing in tests, also group 4, etc. If you believe in the philosophy and in the project and want to give your contribution somehow and participate, you could do it with one couple!
 If you change your mind, no one is going to come after you but we ask respect for our work and contracts.
 If you bought a cat from a member and change your mind, use this cat for pet kittens only and respect your engagement.

 If you cannot participate for whatever reason: Too many cats group 4 already or “I only want to produce kittens for pets” or “it would be too expensive for me to change my team even gradually” you can still participate with your encouragement and support.
 We accept it gladly.

-We are outnumbered by mixers and unfortunately also by traditional breeders who cannot change their teams and end up working with group 4 cats, so we don’t have any illusions about taking over the Siberian world now in the immediate future but we do have the firm intention to make these lines live as long as possible to give the option to future Siberian breeders to work like us and the pleasure of being able to see and meet a real Siberian cat.
+We are outnumbered by mixers and, unfortunately, also by traditional breeders who cannot change their teams and end up working with group 4 cats, so we don’t have any illusions about taking over the Siberian world now in the immediate future.

 Daniela Barros.